lucasguzmanb/lucasguzmanb/README.md

 ###

-<p align="left">📚 I'm currently studying Applied Maths and Computing degree at UC3M</p>
+<p align="left">📚 I am a Bachelor's Degree in Applied Mathematics and Computing student at Universidad Carlos III de Madrid.
+Passionate about applying technical and analytical skills in real-world settings.</p>

 ###